zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-04-30-processing.markdown

 ![](assets/images/sokrates/analytics-processing-details.png)

+**Figure 1:** The overview of Sokrates processing.
+Sokrates processes source code in multiple stages, some of which are optional.
+The analysis starts with scoping, continuing through an examination of individual files and units, ending with an aggregation of results and export of reports.*

 #### Scoping

 Firstly Sokrates scopes the project files ignoring irrelevant files and classifying the relevant files into primary and secondary ones.